giorgioGTelian/angular-Addicted_project/README.md

 [Live DEMO on stack blitz ⚡️](https://stackblitz.com/edit/angular-igxrac?file=README.md)

-## Or you can dowload the repo and follow this steps:
+## Or you can download the repo and follow this steps:

 ### Start a localhost service